Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Conjectures on Unbalanced k-CSP

-{\bf Conjecture 3. } {\it Let $C$ be a predicate with balanced pairwise independent support.
+{\bf Conjecture 3. } {\it Let $C$ be $k$-ary Samorodnitsky-Trevisan hypergraph predicate with $k=2^r-1$.
 For every $0<\gamma<\beta<1/2$, for every fixed $\epsilon>0$, for $\Delta$ a sufficiently large constant independent of $n$, there is no polynomial time algorithm that refutes most $\beta$-balanced Max $C$ formulas with $n$ variables and $m=\Delta n$ clauses, but never refutes a $1-\epsilon$ satisfiable formula under $\gamma$-biased assignments.}\\

 The author also considers the average complexity of Random Unbalanced Max k-AND, and put forward the following conjecture.\\